Bilhanan: Production

 A. S. A. Sami wrote and produced the Tamil play Bilhanan, based on the life of the Kashmiri poet Bilhana, for his college's annual day celebrations.
 The play became a success, and soon he submitted it to the Tiruchirappalli station of All India Radio, who broadcast it as a radio drama, with M. K. Thyagaraja Bhagavathar playing the title character.
 The radio drama was also a success, and T. K. Shanmugam of TKS Brothers bought the rights to the play.
 He later adapted it into a film with the same name, and starred as the title character, with M.S.
 Draupathi playing princess Yamini and T. K. Bhagavathi playing her father, the king.
 Sami rewrote the script for the film adaptation, which K. V. Srinivasan directed.
 Shooting took place at Central Studios in Coimbatore.

 Soundtrack

 The music of the film was composed by T. A. Kalyanam and the lyrics were penned by Baskaradas.
 One of the songs, "Thoondir Puzhuvinaipol" that was sung by the TKS brothers, used lyrics by the late Tamil poet Subramania Bharati.
 Film producer A. V. Meiyappan, who held the copyright to all of Bharati's work, sued the TKS Brothers for copyright infringement.

 Release and reception

 Bilhanan was released on 23 April 1948.
 According to film historian Randor Guy, the film was an average success because audiences "felt it was stagy in presentation".
-He did, however, note that the film would be "Remembered for the interesting storyline, impressive performances by Shanmugam, Bhagavathi and Draupathi".